PropsAI/agentserve/README.md

 - **Framework Agnostic:** AgentServe supports multiple agent frameworks (OpenAI, LangChain, LlamaIndex, and Blank).
 - **Dockerized:** The output is a single docker image that you can deploy anywhere.
 - **Easy to Use:** AgentServe provides a CLI tool to initialize and setup your AI agent projects.
+- **Schema Validation:** Define input schemas for your agents using AgentInput to ensure data consistency and validation.

 ## Requirements